toba/osm-router/README.md

 # Toba OSM Router

+A TypeScript adaptation of [pyroutelib4](https://github.com/MKuranowski/pyroutelib3) (itself an update of [pyroutelib2](https://github.com/gaulinmp/pyroutelib2)).

 ## License

+(boilerplate to be updated)

-Copyright &copy; 2019 Jason Abbott
+Copyright &copy; 2020 Jason Abbott

 This software is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file accompanying this software for terms of use.